 According to Wärtsilä, installing the 1,450-kW battery module will reduce exhaust emissions, fuel consumption and noise levels.
 Overall fuel costs are estimated to be reduced by 10 to 20%.
 Additionally, Harvey Energy will be able to sail to and from Port Fourchon, Louisiana, on electric power only, using its battery at the dock to lower noise and emissions.
 The retrofit should also result in less running hours on the engines, reducing maintenance costs.

 An added bonus of batteries is that they supply on-demand power with fast dynamic response – crucial for dynamic positioning operations.
 Further, batteries used for peak shaving make extra sense for LNG engines, which need to be operated with consideration for optimal loading due to the careful control of fuel-air mix required to avoid knocking or misfiring.

 Harvey Energy was one of a series of PSVs based on a Vard 1 311 design from Vard Marine (formerly STX Marine).
 It has an overall length of 92 m, beam of 19.5 m, with a clear deck area of 974 m2 and dynamic positioning class 2 capability.

 Among HGIM’s other recent investments is a new diesel bunkering facility in Port Fourchon, pairing it with its existing LNG bunkering operations there.
-Additionally, HGIM expects to complete installation of a GE battery-power system on Harvey Energy’s sister vessel, Harvey Champion, in September.
+Additionally, HGIM expects to complete installation of a GE battery-power system on the Vard 1 301 design PSV Harvey Champion, making it a dual-fuel vessel in September.

 A number of ’firsts’